onejeuu/sc-file/README.md

 ### Arguments

 - `FILES`: **List of file paths to be converted**.
 Multiple files should be separated by **spaces**.
 Accepts both full and relative paths.
-Accepts path glob (patterns).
 Only one directory can be specified.

 ### Options